Chigozie0706/build-a-decentralized-event-invitation-system-on-the-celo-blockchain-using-solidity-and-javascript/README.md

 import eventPlaceAbi from "../contract/event.abi.json"
 ```

-In the first import, we are going to import Web from `web3`. `web3.js` is a popular collection of libraries also used for Ethereum that allows you to get access to a web3 object and interact with the node's JSON RPC API.
+In the first import, we are going to import Web from `web3`. `web3.js` is a popular collection of libraries also used for Ethereum that allows you to get access to a web3 object and interact with the node's [JSON RPC](https://www.jsonrpc.org/) API.

 Next, we are going to import `newKitFromWeb3` from the "@celo/contractkit".
 The `contractkit` library enables us to interact with the Celo blockchain.

 Next, we are going to import our `eventPlaceAbi` code from the contract folder.
 The ABI (Application Binary Interface) provides an interface to enable us to interact with our smart contract that is being deployed in bytecode.

-To get the ABI bytecode from Remix, you need to go to the compile section, compile the code and click on the Abi `icon` to copy the byte code, then you paste the byte code in the `event.abi.json` file in our contract folder.
+To get the ABI bytecode from Remix, you need to go to the compile section, compile the code and click on the ABI `icon` to copy the byte code, then you paste the byte code in the `event.abi.json` file in our contract folder.

 We also need to copy the smart contract and paste it into the `event.sol` file of our contract folder.